 Susanne Baskin is the Benefits Manager for MATRIX Resources.
-She has 18+ years of experience in Human Resources and Benefits Management in the financial, banking and staffing industries.
-For more information on the subject, you can contact Susanne and the HR department at [email protected].
+She has 20+ years of experience in Human Resources and Benefits Management in the financial, banking and staffing industries.
+For more information, contact Susanne and the HR department at [email protected].

 HSA: The acronym that will save you and your employees big money

 If only I had a nickel for each time a conversation came to a halt when someone in a social setting asked me what I did for a living...

 Let’s face it.
 Health insurance isn’t exactly an exciting topic.
 (I appreciate that you readers have made it this far!)
 It may not be exciting, but it can be very expensive, and can be disastrous when you don’t pay it enough attention.
 Medical bills are the biggest cause of US bankruptcies, and insurance premiums can cost you more than your monthly mortgage payment.
 The market has evolved, attempting to keep premiums from climbing higher than the usual double-digit yearly increases, and now we are all facing higher deductibles and creative attempts (think “wellness plans”, etc.) at plan design.

 Enter Health Savings Accounts (HSAs).
 HSAs were introduced over 10 years ago, as a pre-tax savings tool for participants in a qualifying high deductible health plan.
 These tools weren’t very popular then, in the good old days of full-coverage health plans.
 I remember introducing an HSA-qualified plan in 2007, and we had one lonely enrollee.
 As deductibles have risen over time, HSAs have gained in popularity and I’m happy to say that our HSA plan is overwhelmingly our most popular health plan at MATRIX.
 If you want to optimize your benefits (and who doesn’t?), humor me for a moment while I tell you why this handy tool can potentially revolutionize healthcare, or at least put some money back into your pocket.